About Our Faculty

 BA in Art History, Mount Holyoke College, Cum Laude

 MBA in Sustainable Business, Bainbridge Graduate Institute

-Alison is one of the resident experts on sustainability at Edmonds Community College, developing green curriculum and programs as well as providing support operationally for the college to meet its greenhouse gas reduction goals and reduce the campus' overall impact on its ecosystem.
-Alison has helped lead the way at Edmonds CC since 2005, when she and other faculty brought the importance of sustainability to the administration's attention.
+Alison was one of the resident experts on sustainability at Edmonds Community College, developing green curriculum and programs as well as providing support operationally for the college to meet its greenhouse gas reduction goals and reduce the campus' overall impact on its ecosystem.
+Alison helped lead the way at Edmonds CC since 2005, when she and other faculty brought the importance of sustainability to the administration's attention.
 The college's philosophy statement shifted in 2006 to include sustainability, and the Sustainability Initiative was born.